video marketing trends

 • In 2016, Business Insider found out that revenue from online video ads will reach $5 billion;

-• Marketers are starting to allocate funds from TV commercial to online video advertising;
+• Marketers are starting to allocate funds from TV commercials to online video advertising;

-• A study conducted by WITSIA showed that customers who watch product video instead of reading text are 15-20% more likely to make a purchase;
+• A study conducted by WITSIA showed that customers who watch product videos instead of reading text are 15-20% more likely to make a purchase;

 • Judging by HubSpot, 85% of people in the United States watch online videos.